Richard Dreyfuss: 1975–1995: Career stardom and acclaim

 In 1997, Dreyfuss recorded a voiceover for the Apple Computer "Think Different" ad campaign, and also provided the voice of the narrator in The Call of the Wild: Dog of the Yukon.

-In November 2004, he was scheduled to appear in The Producers in London, but withdrew from the production a week before opening night.
-The media noted that Dreyfuss was still suffering from problems relating to an operation for a herniated disc in January, and that the part of Max Bialystock in the play is a physically demanding one.
+In 1999, Dreyfuss made his London West End debut starring alongside Marsha Mason in Neil Simon's The Prisoner of Second Avenue at the Theatre Royal Haymarket.
+Dreyfuss spent four years as a research adviser at St Antony's College, Oxford, from 2004 until 2008.
+He was scheduled to appear in a 2004 production of The Producers in London, but withdrew from the production a week before opening night.
+The media noted that Dreyfuss was suffering from problems relating to an operation for a herniated disc, and that the part of Max Bialystock in the play was a physically demanding one.
 Both he and his assistant for the production stated that Dreyfuss was accumulating injuries that required him to wear physical therapy supports during rehearsals.
 After Dreyfuss was officially let go from the production he was replaced by Nathan Lane.
-He ultimately made his West End debut at The Old Vic in 2009.
+He ultimately made his West End return at The Old Vic in 2009.

 In 2006, he appeared as Richard Nelson, a gay architect and one of the survivors in the film Poseidon.
-Dreyfuss portrayed U.S Vice President Dick Cheney in Oliver Stone's 2008 George W. Bush bio-pic W.
+Dreyfuss portrayed U.S. vice president Dick Cheney in Oliver Stone's 2008 George W. Bush biopic W.

-In early 2009, he appeared in the play Complicit by Joe Sutton at London's Old Vic theatre.
+In 2009, he appeared in the play Complicit by Joe Sutton at London's Old Vic theatre.
 The production was directed by the theatre's artistic director, Kevin Spacey.
-Dreyfuss's performance was subject to some controversy, owing to his use of an earpiece onstage, reportedly because of his inability to learn his lines in time.
-According to an article published in 2017, Kevin Spacey groped one of Dreyfuss's sons while the three of them were alone in Spacey's apartment, an allegation that a lawyer representing Kevin Spacey denied.
-Richard Dreyfuss was focused on learning the lines of his script at the time and did not notice the harassment occur.
-He guest-voiced as himself in the "Three Kings" episode of Family Guy in 2009, and later appeared again in the episode "Peter-assment".
+Dreyfuss's performance was subject to some controversy, due to his use of an earpiece onstage, owing to his inability to learn his lines.
+Spacey reportedly groped one of Dreyfuss's sons while the three of them were alone in Spacey's apartment; the allegation was denied.
+Richard Dreyfuss was focused on learning his lines and was unaware of any harassment.
+He guest-voiced as himself in the "Three Kings" episode of Family Guy in 2009, and later appeared in the episode "Peter-assment".
 Dreyfuss guest starred in the sixth season of Weeds as Warren Schiff, Nancy's high school teacher to whom she had lost her virginity.

-In 2010 he played Matt Boyd in Piranha 3D.

-Dreyfuss was inducted as a "star" on the Hollywood Walk of Fame on October 10, 1996.
-It is located at 7021 Hollywood Blvd.

-Dreyfuss was among 99 other stars at the 2012 Academy Awards – Night of 100 Stars.
-He did an interview for the Bill Zucker Show with actor/singer Bill Zucker.
+In 2010, he played Matt Boyd in Piranha 3D.
+Dreyfuss' star on the Hollywood Walk of Fame is located at 7021 Hollywood Blvd.
+Dreyfuss took part in the 2012 Academy Awards Night of 100 Stars.